codeunion/fundamentals-of-web-development/README.md

 1. Fork, clone and run the [dot env tutorial][dot-env].
   - Understand how to correctly store 'environmental keys'.
   - If you find yourself getting require errors, look at the [bundle tutorial][bundler-tutorial].
-1. Fork, clone and run the [request for feedback][request-for-feedback] repository.
+1. Fork, clone and run the [request-o-matic][request-o-matic] repository.
   - Read this repository's readme carefully and complete any/all necessary steps
   - Ensure that you can submit requests for feedback to [web fundamentals rff's][fundamentals-rff].
 1. For the :heart: of :monkey: :monkey: :monkey: square away your [indentation settings][indentation-setttins]!